 El Caboncito

-Just down the street, El Carboncito also makes excellent al pastor in the evenings.
-They’ve also got asada (grilled beef), arrachera (steak), chorizo (sausage), and chuleta (pork chop) tacos.
+Just down the street, El Carboncito also makes excellent al pastor tacos in the evenings.
+They’ve also got carne asada (grilled beef), arrachera (steak), chorizo (sausage), and chuleta (pork chop) tacos.

-It’s a simple taco stand with plastic stools, but they have a few tables inside as well for all you classy people..
+It’s a simple Puerto Vallarta taqueria with plastic stools, but they also have a few tables inside for all you classy people..
 Be sure to load up on their delicious salsas but be warned – some of them will light you on fire.

-Speaking of unassuming taco stands, there are a few directly behind the Ley supermarket on this corner that are all amazing.
-One has mouth-watering birria (stewed goat) while another has tacos de cabeza.
+Speaking of unassuming taco stands, there are a few directly behind the Ley supermarket on this corner where you’ll find some of the best street food in Puerto Vallarta.
+One has mouth-watering birria (stewed goat meat), while another has tacos de cabeza.

 Don’t be freaked out by the name that translates as “face tacos,” because these beef cheek tacos are melt-in-your-mouth fantastic!
 Seriously, try them.
 It will change your life.

 The star of this trio, though, is the fish and shrimp taco stand.
-You get three huge tacos on fresh blue corn tortillas with an agua fresca for just 80 pesos ($4)!
-These are definitely some of the best street tacos in the city.
+You get three huge tacos on fresh handmade tortillas with an agua fresca for just 80 pesos ($4)!
+These are definitely some of the best street tacos in Puerto Vallarta.

 On the other side of the supermarket, there are a few other 5 de diciembre taco all-stars worth mentioning.
 Birreria Liz is my go-to hangover cure.
 For those not in the know, birria is a delicious stewed goat and can also be lamb or beef.

-Their tacos dorados (fried tacos) are my favorite, but you can get soft tacos if that’s more your vibe.
+Their tacos dorados (fried tacos) are one of my favorite things on the menu, but you can get soft tacos if that’s more your vibe.
 Either way, you’ll get a cup of their fantastic consomé to dip said tacos.

 El Hidalguense